openebs-archive/openebs-docs/docs/deployjiva.md

       ---
       ```

-3. Apply modified **openebs-config.yaml** by using the following command
+3. Apply the modified *openebs-config.yaml* file by using the following command.

       ```
       kubectl apply -f openebs-config.yaml
       ```

-4. Now storage pool is created on the Node as per your requirement.
+4. The storage pool is now created on the Node as per your requirement.
 You can get the storage pool details by running the following command.

       ```
       kubectl get sp -n openebs